Pompone de Bellièvre: Career

+Personal life

+Bellièvre married Marie de Bullion, Lady of La Grange-au-Bois, daughter of Claude de Bullion and Angélique Faure (the niece of his grandfather, Nicolas Brûlart de Sillery).
+They had no surviving children.
+From his father, he inherited the Château de Grignon in Thiverval-Grignon, in the Yvelines department in the Île-de-France region in north-central France, which his paternal grandfather had bought from Diane de Poitiers in the 16th century.
+He also owned the Château de Berny.

 The biographer Louis Gabriel Michaud says of Bellièvre:

 This illustrious family was extinguished in the person of Pompone de Bellièvre, son of Nicolas and first President of the Parlement of Paris, who died in 1657 without posterity after having deployed great talents on diplomatic missions in Italy, England, and Holland.
 This worthy magistrate, enriched by his wife, who was the daughter of the Superintendent Bullion, lived in great magnificence, which did not prevent him from founding the General Hospital of Paris.
 Before this, the poor had lived and died deprived of all help, spiritual or temporal.
 They found both in this new refuge.

+The Bellièvre fortune was extinguished in 1675, when his last brother and heir, Pierre de Bellièvre, had to abandon all of his property to his creditors, including Gaspard III de Fieubet, as he was unable to repay his debts.

 Character

 According to the panegyric spoken at Bellièvre's funeral, and later printed, he possessed "pure glory and innocent riches" and was incorruptible, not to be bought at any price.
 He showed "...charity for the wretched, a vehemence just and inflexible to the dishonest and wicked, with a sweetness noble and beneficent for all".
 He also had a pleasant and gracious address, with intellectual and charming conversation and an agreeable and intelligent silence.